Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory

 \section{Abstract}

-The adoption of \textit{processing-in-memory} (PiM) architectures has been gaining momentum because they provide high performance and low energy consumption by alleviating the {data movement bottleneck}.
-Yet, the security of such architectures {has not been thoroughly} explored.
-The adoption of PiM solutions provides a new way to directly access main memory, which can be potentially exploited by malicious user applications.
-We show that this new way to access main memory opens opportunities for high-throughput {timing} attack vectors that are \nb{hard-to-mitigate without significant performance overhead}.

-We introduce \X{}, a \nba{set of }high-throughput main memory-based {timing} \nba{attacks that leverage characteristics of PiM architectures to establish covert and side channels.} \X{} enables high-throughput communication and \nba{private information leakage}. \nba{To achieve this, \X{} (i) eliminates expensive cache bypassing steps required by processor-centric main memory and cache-based {timing} attacks and (ii) leverages the intrinsic parallelism of PiM operations.} \nba{First, we showcase two covert-channel attack variants} that run on the host CPU and leverage PiM architectures to gain direct and fast access to main memory and establish high-throughput communication covert channels. \nba{Second, we showcase a side-channel attack on a DNA sequence analysis application that leaks the private characteristics of a user's sample genome by leveraging PiM operations.} Our results demonstrate \agy{that} \nba{(i) our covert channels achieve up to \param{14.16 Mb/s} communication throughput, which is \param{5.41$\times$} faster than the state-of-the-art main memory-based covert channels, and (ii) our side-channel attack allows the attacker to determine the properties of a sample genome at a throughput of 7.5 Mb/s with 96\% accuracy.} {We \nba{discuss} and evaluate several countermeasures for \X{} to enable secure and robust PiM architectures.}
+We introduce \X{}, a {set of} high-throughput main memory-based {timing} {attacks that leverage characteristics of \nbcr{0}{\textit{processing-in-memory} (PiM)} architectures to establish covert and side channels.} \X{} enables high-throughput communication and {private information leakage} {by exploiting the shared DRAM row buffer}. {To achieve high throughput, \X{} (i)} eliminates expensive cache bypassing steps required by processor-centric memory-based {timing} attacks and (ii) leverages the intrinsic parallelism of PiM operations. {We showcase two applications of \X{}.} {First, we build two covert channels} that leverage {different PiM approaches (i.e., \textit{processing-near-memory} and \textit{processing-using-memory})} to establish high-throughput covert \nbcr{3}{communication} channels. \nbcr{0}{Our covert channels} achieve \param{8.2 Mb/s} and \param{14.8 Mb/s} communication throughput, respectively, which is \param{3.6$\times$} and \param{6.5$\times$} \nbcr{0}{higher} than the state-of-the-art main memory-based covert channel. \nba{Second, we showcase a side-channel attack that leaks private information of concurrently-running victim applications} \nbcr{0}{with a low error rate.} \nbcr{0}{Our source-code is openly and freely available at \texttt{https://github.com/CMU-SAFARI/IMPACT}}.

 {\fnsymbol{footnote}}